simonmichael/hledger/MANUAL.md

     -p "every 5 days from 1/3"
     -p "every 15th day of month"
     -p "every 4th day of week"

-Note the last two give intervals that are one day long, so are not all that useful currently.

 A reporting interval may also be specified with the `-D/--daily`, `-W/--weekly`, `-M/--monthly`, `-Q/--quarterly`, and `-Y/--yearly`